bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

   * Plot: Clustered heatmap of gene expression
   * Plot: Dendrogram of cell types
   * Plot: QQ plot of pvalues from differential expression results (by stage only, no sex covariate)
+  * Text: Your answer for question 2.2 (interpretting the QQ plot)
   * Text: List of differentially expressed transcripts (10% FDR, by stage only, no sex covariate)
   * Text: List of differentially expressed transcripts (10% FDR, by stage with sex as covariate)
   * Text: Percentage overlap: `((# overlapping transcripts) / (# transcripts differentially expressed by stage without sex covariate)) * 100`